sugoidogo/twitch-subathon-countdown/README.md

 <h1 align="center">Improved Twitch Subathon Countdown</h1>
 <p align="center">This is a Twitch Subathon Countdown originally by JayexDesigns.</p>
 <p align="center">The CSS Code is updated by Johnnycyan.
-The JS Files are updated by leabdd to add functionalities.</p>
+The JS Files are updated by leabdd and danilotitato to add functionalities.</p>
 <br/>

 <h2>Description</h2>